giros-dit/containerlab-cellular-testbeds/README.md

 You can SSH to the containers deployed in any scenario with the following set of credentials:
 - Username: `root` - Password: `gprsumts`.
 - Username: `admin` - Password: `admintelecom`.

-## Disclaimer and acknowledgements
-_All images and logos are property of their respective owners.
-Click over any logo to open the official project's webpage for further information and documentation._

-Special thanks to every developer and contributor that made any featured implementation possible.